Municipality of Bovec

 The Municipality of Bovec ([ˈbɔːʋəts] or [ˈboːʋəts]; Občina Bovec) is a municipality in northwestern Slovenia.
 Its center is the town of Bovec.
 As of June 2016, its mayor is Valter Mlekuž.

 Geography

 The northern parts of the municipality up the Trenta Valley to the peaks of Mts.
-Mangart, Jalovec, and Triglav is located within Triglav National Park, but not Bovec itself.
+Mangart, Jalovec, and Triglav are located within Triglav National Park, but not Bovec itself.
 Two of the most important mountain passes in the Julian Alps are located in the Municipality of Bovec: the Predil Pass on the border between Slovenia and Italy in the northwest, and the Vršič Pass in the northeast, which connects the Soča Valley to Kranjska Gora in the neighbouring Slovenian region of Upper Carniola.
 In the southwest the Učja (Uccea) Pass connects Bovec with the Resia Valley in Italy.

 Settlements

 In addition to the municipal seat of Bovec, the municipality also includes the following settlements: